Those are not the words you want to hear from your tablet while flying your expensive DJI equipment around. But what does disconnected really mean?

 I should point out that the last time this happened was almost 3 years ago and resulted in the drone ending up in Davy Jones’ Locker.
 As such it was a little disconcerting.

 I waited for about 3 years (well it felt like that) and, with the signal not coming back, I decided I had nothing to lose.
-I flicked the switch to cancel the mission and pressed up on the right stick.
+I flicked the switch to cancel the mission and pressed up on the left stick.
 Altitude is always your friend.
 I honestly didn’t expect anything to happen and was lamenting the potential loss when, suddenly, the video feed came back!
 The little Phantom was now at nearly 200ft, clear of the trees, and all was normal again.

 What did we learn?